 Accessing State and Local Fiscal Recovery Funds

-The Approaching Deadline to Obligate State and Local Fiscal Recovery Funds
+The State and Local Fiscal Recovery Funds

 Under the American Rescue Plan Act, $350 billion in in Coronavirus State and Local Fiscal Recovery Funds (SLFRF) were allocated to state, local, Tribal, and territorial governments to use in providing “assistance to households, small businesses, and nonprofits, or to aid impacted industries” (emphasis added).